tensorlayer/TensorLayer/docs/user/contributing.rst

 --------------------------

-The TensorLayer project was started by Hao Dong, Imperial College London in Jun 2016.
-It is developed by a core team (in alphabetical order):
+The TensorLayer project was started by `Hao Dong <https://github.com/zsdonghao>`_ at Imperial College London in June 2016.

+It is developed and maintained by a core team *(in alphabetical order)*:

 - **Akara Supratak:** `<https://akaraspt.github.io>`_
 - **Hao Dong:** `<https://zsdonghao.github.io>`_